Prince Harry, Meghan pursued by photographers in cars in New York

 The pair, together with Meghan’s mother, were followed for more than two hours by a half-dozen vehicles after leaving the event.

-NEW YORK — Prince Harry and his wife Meghan were pursued by photographers in cars after a charity event in New York, the couple’s office said Wednesday.
+NEW YORK — Prince Harry and his wife Meghan, the Duchess of Sussex, were pursued by photographers in cars after a charity event in New York, the couple’s office said Wednesday.

 Their office said in a statement that the chase “resulted in multiple near collisions involving other drivers on the road, pedestrians and two NYPD officers.”
 It called the incident “near catastrophic.”